shukriadams/piKioskBreadboardDemo/README.md

     @xset s off
     @xset -dpms
     @xset s noblank
-    @sh /home/pi/startKiosk.sh
+    @sh /home/pi/board/startKiosk.sh

 Install Xautomation (we need this to automate fullscreening your browser)

 > sudo apt-get install xautomation

-Copy /board/startKiosk.sh to /home/pi/
-Make it executable
+Make startKiosk.sh executable

-> chmod u+x /home/pi/startKiosk.sh
+> chmod u+x /home/pi/board/startKiosk.sh

 This script waits 10 seconds, starts a browser on the demo page, then fullscreens it.
 The 10 second wait is to ensure that Express has started.
 And that's it, you're set.
+Reboot once more.

+> sudo reboot

+Your pi should restart into xerver, open a browser and launch the demo page.
 Clicking the buttons on your controller will scroll the page back or forward.